rerun-io/annotation-example/README.md

 You can see all tasks by running `pixi task list`

 ## Acknowledgements
-Thanks to the original Sam@, and DepthAnything repos!
+Thanks to the original Sam2, and DepthAnything repos!

 [SAM2](https://github.com/facebookresearch/sam2)
 ```bibtex